infinimesh/plugins/README.md

    * [Snowflake](Snowflake)
    all code to connect infinimesh IoT Platform to any [Snowflake](https://www.snowflake.com/) instance.
    * [Cloud Connect](CloudConnect)
    all code to connect infinimesh IoT Platform to Public Cloud Provider AWS, GCP and Azure.
-This plugin enables customer to use their own Cloud Infrastructure and extend infinimesh to other services like [Scalytics](https://www.scalytics.io) using cloud native data pipelines.
+This plugin enables customer to use their own cloud infrastructure and extend infinimesh to other services, like [Scalytics](https://www.scalytics.io), using their own cloud native data pipelines and integration tools.

 More plugins will follow, please refer to the plugin directory for any developer friendly documentation.